pingcap/docs/multi-data-centers-in-one-city-deployment.md

 ---
-title: Deployment Solution for Multiple Data Centers in One City
+title: Multiple Data Centers in One City Deployment
-summary: Learn the deployment solution for multi-data centers in one city.
+summary: Learn the deployment solution to multi-data centers in one city.
 category: how-to
-aliases: ['/docs/dev/how-to/deploy/geographic-redundancy/overview/','/docs/dev/geo-redundancy-deployment/']
+aliases: ['/docs/dev/how-to/deploy/geographic-redundancy/overview/','/docs/dev/geo-redundancy-deployment/','/tidb/dev/geo-redundancy-deployment']
 ---

 # Deployment Solution for Multiple Data Centers in One City